Do you need a portfolio strategist

 Coach as Portfolio Strategist

 In the investment world the coach is known as the portfolio strategist.
 As with a coach the portfolio strategist combines the right players [large cap, mid cap, international and domestic holdings], in the optimal combination for the greatest chance of success while adhering to goals, return objectives and risk tolerance constraints.
 Portfolio Strategists are an absolute key element that differentiates a good investor from a great investor.
-Large institutional investors like Exxon Oil, Teachers Pension Fund,
+Large institutional investors like Exxon Oil, Teachers Pension Fund, University of Penn regularly employ the services of portfolio strategist to attained the best chances of success.

-Portfolio strategists have three key responsibilities that they undertake on behalf
+Portfolio strategists have three key responsibilities that they undertake on behalf of their investors:

 1] Selecting asset classes in which to invest